Horizonik/IkariamAllianceCitiesHeatmap/readme.md

 # Heatmap Generator

+## Overview

+The **Heatmap Generator** is a Python-based tool designed to create interactive heatmaps and cluster islands based on player city data.
+It retrieves data from the Ikalogs map site and visualizes the distribution of cities, allowing for dynamic heatmap generation and customizable clustering of nearby islands.

 ## Features

-- **Interactive Heatmap**: View an interactive heatmap in your browser, showcasing the distribution of player cities.
-  The intensity of the heatmap represents the number of cities in a given cell.
+### 1. Interactive Heatmap
-    - **Dynamic Sizing**: The heatmap size adjusts dynamically based on the minimum and maximum coordinates derived from the data.
+- **Dynamic Sizing**: The heatmap adjusts based on the range of coordinates from the data.
-    - **Hover Details**: Hover over each cell to see the number of cities and their coordinates.
+- **Hover Details**: Hover over any cell to view the number of cities and the exact coordinates.

+### 2. Island Clustering
-- **Island Clustering**: Groups nearby islands into clusters if they are within a configurable distance and contain a minimum number of cities.
-The final result is a markdown-formatted list of clusters.
+- **Cluster Nearby Islands**: Islands are grouped into clusters if they are within a specified distance and have a minimum number of cities.
-    - **Configurable**: There are various configurable settings for the clusters generation.
-Take a look at the `user_config.json` file!
+- **Configurable Parameters**: Control the distance between islands and the minimum number of cities for clustering through the `user_config.json` file.

-## Data
+## Data Source

-The data is sourced from the Ikalogs map site.
-Due to the presence of a JavaScript script that loads the data, direct HTML fetching is not feasible.
-Instead, we use Selenium to simulate user interactions and extract the necessary data.
+The data is extracted from the Ikalogs map website.
+Due to JavaScript rendering, the data cannot be fetched directly via HTML parsing, so Selenium is used to simulate user interaction and scrape the data.
+The default configuration uses the Firefox Driver.

-Note: This script uses the Firefox Driver for Selenium by default.
+### Data Caching

-- **Data Caching**: After the initial data load, the information is parsed and saved into a JSON file named `{alliance_name}.json`.
-If you wish to fetch new data, you need delete this file and run the script again.
+After the initial data fetch, the parsed data is stored in `{alliance_name}.json`.
+To fetch new data, delete the JSON file and re-run the script.

-### Configuration
+## Configuration

-You can configure the script's behavior through the `user_config.json` file.
-The settings include:
+You can configure the script by editing the `user_config.json` file.
+Available settings include:

-- **`alliance_name`**: Name of the alliance you'd like to run this on.
+- **`alliance_name`**: The name of the alliance to fetch data for.
-- **`browser_type`**: The type of the browser that Selenium will use when scraping the data off of Ikalogs.
-Supported browsers are: chrome, chromium, firefox, brave, edge, opera.
+- **`browser_type`**: The browser Selenium will use for scraping.
+Supported browsers: `chrome`, `chromium`, `firefox`, `brave`, `edge`, `opera`.
-- **`max_cluster_distance`**: Defines the maximum distance between islands that are considered part of the same cluster.
+- **`max_cluster_distance`**: Maximum distance (in island coordinates) between islands to be considered part of the same cluster.
-  A value of 1 means only adjacent islands are clustered together.
-- **`min_cities_on_island_for_cluster`**: Specifies the minimum number of cities an island must have to be included in a cluster.
+- **`min_cities_on_island_for_cluster`**: Minimum number of cities required on an island for it to be included in a cluster.
-- **`min_total_cities_for_cluster`**: Sets a threshold for the total number of cities in a cluster.
-Clusters with fewer cities than this value will be excluded.
+- **`min_total_cities_for_cluster`**: Minimum number of cities in a cluster to include it in the final results.

 ## Getting Started